ssc-dsai/FileShare-GUI-python/README.md

 | No `_images` for PDFs | Document may have no embedded rasters; standalone PNG/JPG are copied under `_images` when configured |
 | Word inject fails | Office COM policy; side-car JSON still written |
 | Hugging Face network calls | Models path wrong; set offline env vars; verify local folders |

 ---

-## 10. License / ownership

-Internal use under **ssc-dsai**.
-Adjust license and contact as required by your organization.

----